nbaez2/nbaez2/README.md

 - 🌱 I’m currently learning Computer Science and programming
 - 💞️ I’m looking to collaborate on Java & Python & importantly C++
 - 📫 How to reach me : nbaez2@gmail.com
+- I am also interested in Data Science

 <!---
 nbaez2/nbaez2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.